QED1224/Toontown-Resources/README.md

 ## When multiple gags of the same track were used on the same cog, how was accuracy calculated? <a name="misc-2"></a>

-The first aspect that must be understood is how toon attacks were ordered, in which there were three steps:
+The first aspect that must be understood is how toon attacks were ordered, in which there are three steps:

 1. The position of each toon in battle, from right to left, represents the initial attack order.
 2. Order by track: Toon-up, Trap, Lure, Sound, Throw, Squirt and then Drop.
 3. Order by gag level (lowest to highest) within each track.

-From here, for all calculation purposes, attacks were considered in pairs (the previous attack and the current attack) within each track.
+From here, for all calculation purposes, attacks are considered in pairs (the previous attack and the current attack) within each track.

 Now, we need to cover four more sub-cases:

-1. Toon-up gags were always evaluated independently.
+1. Toon-up gags are always evaluated independently.
-2. Lure gags were only evaluated independently when using a combination of multi- and single-cog Lures, and a multi-cog Lure was the lowest level ([see the multi-Lure section for details](#lure-1)).
-In all other cases, the result of the lowest Lure gag was applied to all subsequent Lures.
+2. Lure gags are only evaluated independently when using a combination of multi- and single-cog Lures, and a multi-cog Lure is the lowest level ([see the multi-Lure section for details](#lure-1)).
+In all other cases, the result of the lowest Lure gag is applied to all subsequent Lures.
-3. Sound gags always inherited the result of the lowest Sound gag used.
+3. Sound gags always inherit the result of the lowest Sound gag used.
-4. For all other tracks, if the previous gag in the particular track had the same target as the current, the current inherited the result of the previous.
+4. For all other tracks, if the previous gag in the particular track has the same target as the current, the current inherits the result of the previous.

 ## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>

-Yes, due to how toon attacks were ordered (see previous question), it was possible for "mismatches" to occur.
-Essentially, this was caused by the fact that attacks were only considered in pairs.
-For example, consider the following scenario with three Trapless toons with maxed gags (1 - 3) and two level 12 cogs (A and B):
+Yes, due to how toon attacks are ordered (see previous question), it is possible for "mismatches" to occur.
+Essentially, this is caused by the fact that attacks are only considered in pairs.
+For example, consider the following scenario with three Trapless toons who have maxed gags (1 - 3) and two level 12 cogs (A and B):

 ```
  B A